-Discuss your goals and unit requirements with Supervising Teacher

-- Familiarise self with the setting and relevant policies, documents and procedures - Establish relationships with children, staff and families - Support learning of individual children - Support small group play - Under supervision, participate in routines including nappy changing, meal and rest times - Document observations of children's learning in different play areas/places and different times including routines.
-You are expected to have completed at least 5 written observations of the children both group and individuals to inform your planning - Develop, implement and evaluate at least 1 learning plan using the Swinburne Online Planning Template - Identify and record children's interests and strengths.
-(Please note: You are expected to work with a small group of children) - Identify and record children's interests and strengths.
-(Please note: You are expected to work with a small group of children) - Record reflections on your professional conduct, communication and relationships with children, families and teachers - Towards the end of the first week, you should have developed, implemented and evaluated your first plan (using Swinburne Online Learning Plan template).
-Ask your Supervising Teacher to evaluate, and provide feedback and suggestions to inform your next plans. - Schedule a meeting with Supervising Teacher to discuss progress by the end of each week. - Complete the interim report on the last day (Day 10). - Save a copy of the interim report for your records.
+- Discuss your goals and assessment/requirements with your Supervising Teacher - Familiarise self with the setting and relevant policies, documents and procedures - Establish relationships with children, staff and families - Support learning of individual children - Support small group play - Under supervision, participate in routines including nappy changing, meal and rest times - Document observations of children's learning in different play areas/places and different times including routines.
+You are expected to have completed at least 5 written observations of the children both group and individuals to inform your planning - Identify and record children's interests and strengths.
+(Please note: You are expected to work with a small group of children) - Record reflections on your professional conduct, communication and relationships with children, families and teachers - Towards the end of this week, you should have developed, implemented and evaluated at least 1 learning plan (using Swinburne Online Learning Plan template).
+Ask your Supervising Teacher to evaluate and provide feedback and suggestions to inform your next plan. - Schedule a meeting with Supervising Teacher to discuss progress by the end of the week.